haraka/haraka.github.io/manual/plugins/attachment.md

     File extensions that should be treated as archives.
     This can be any file type supported by bsdtar.

+  - allow\_encrypted\_archives
+    (default: false)

+    Allow archives that cannot be read by bsdtar because they are encrypted.

   - timeout
     (default: 30)